EE 443/EE 593 Mobile Application Development (3 credits)

 Course Description from the Undergraduate Course Catalog

 Introduction to mobile application development.
 Students will develop applications for iOS devices including iPhone and iPad.
-Topics include object-oriented programming using Swift, model-view-controller (MVC) pattern, memory management, view controllers, graphical user interface (GUI) design, callbacks, and web services
+Topics include object-oriented programming using Swift, model-view-controller (MVC) pattern, view controllers including tables and navigation, graphical user interface (GUI) design, data persistence, GPS and mapping, camera, and cloud and web services.

 Textbook and other Required Materials